Langan1990/BringBanks/README.md

-This project provides the design and documentation for the datasets "Bring Banks" which is available at https://data.gov.ie/dataset/bring-banks Although the data is only based on information from the Fingal county council I have suggested to data.gov.ie to upload other datasets of all major cities in the Fiangal county council's format
+This project provides the design and documentation for the datasets "Bring Banks" which is available at https://data.gov.ie/dataset/bring-banks Although the data is only based on information from the Fingal county council I have suggested to data.gov.ie to upload other datasets of all major cities in the Fiangal county council's format.

+The type of users I imagine would use the app are people who are concerned about the enviroment or have a surplus of recyclables in their household.

-## About the data
+### About the data

 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from https://data.gov.ie/dataset/bring-banks.
 The CSV file contains 80 rows, the first being a header row with the names of each field.